-REVIEW: This OP will be reviewed in March of even-numbered years by the Senior Vice Provost for Academic Innovation and Student Success and Vice Provost for Student Life with substantive revisions presented to the Provost/Senior Vice President for Academic Affairs by April 15.
+REVIEW: This OP will be reviewed in March of even-numbered years by the Vice Provost for Academic Innovation and Student Success and Vice Provost for Student Life with substantive revisions presented to the Provost and Senior Vice President for Academic Affairs by April 15.

 a.
 The sponsor of a student activity is selected by the organization from faculty or full-time staff members who have been employed by the university for at least one year.
 The function of the sponsor is to aid the organization in attaining its announced objectives, develop leadership within the membership of the organization, and aid the development of the individual member through constructive criticism and suggestion whenever the relationship makes this function possible.
 Responsibility rests with the organization to ask the sponsor's assistance in solving the problems and handling the business of the organization.

 b.
 The sponsor's attendance at the organization's meetings is desirable, though not mandatory.
 The sponsor frequently serves as chaperone at the organization's social events.

 c.
 The sponsor may call upon the Student Involvement Office for interpretations of university rules and policies regarding university organizations.

 2. Off-Campus Student Trips and Activities

 a.
 Registered student organizations are free to make such off-campus trips as are deemed worthwhile by the membership and sponsors of the organization.
 Students and their parents should understand that participation in such off-campus trips and activities is at the student's own risk.
 If personal injury or accident should occur to students or other persons during such activities, Texas Tech will assume no responsibility, financial or otherwise.